-"Construction/demolition landfill" means a solid waste management facility that accepts only inert construction waste, demolition waste, street sweepings, and/or brush, or other inert material specifically approved by the Administrator.
-This does not include cludes garbage, liquids, sludges, paints, solvents, putrescibles, dead animals, friable asbestos, and hazardous or toxic wastes.
+"Construction/demolition landfill" means a solid waste management facility that accepts only inert construction waste, demolition waste, street sweepings, brush, or other material specifically approved by the Administrator.
+This excludes garbage, liquids, sludges, friable asbestos, and hazardous or toxic wastes.

-"Construction/demolition waste" includes but is not limited to stone, wood, concrete, asphaltic concrete, cinder blocks, brick, plaster and metal or other inert material specifically approved by the Administrator.
+"Construction/demolition waste" includes but is not limited to stone, wood, concrete, asphaltic concrete, cinder blocks, brick, plaster and metal or other material specifically approved by the Administrator.